Comparison of Bayesian and particle swarm algorithms for hyperparameter optimisation in machine learning applications in

 We have compared the performance of two autonomous algorithms for the optimisation of hyperparameters, Bayesian optimisation (BO) and particle swarm optimisation (PSO), on two benchmark tasks typical for ML applications in the field of high energy physics: the task of finding the minimum of the Rosenbrock function and the ATLAS Higgs boson machine learning challenge.

-We find that the BO algorithm performs better than the PSO algorithm when the total number of evaluations of the Rosenbrock function (equivalent to the number of ML trainings) is in the order of a few hundred to a few thousand.
-In case the number of evaluations (ML trainings) is large, the PSO algorithm outperforms the BO algorithm.
+We find that the BO algorithm performs better than the PSO algorithm when the total number of evaluations of the Rosenbrock function (equivalent to the number of ML trainings) is of the order of a few hundred to a few thousand.
+If the number of evaluations (ML trainings) is large, the PSO algorithm outperforms the BO algorithm.

 The capability of both algorithms to make efficient use of parallel computing resources is good.
 In particular, we find that the ``multi-points expected improvement'' of the BO algorithm provides similar performance when running on parallel computing resources compared to executing the BO algorithm sequentially on a single machine.
-In case the PSO algorithm, we found that the best performance is achieved when setting the number of particles in the swarm to $2\%$ times the total number of function evaluations (ML trainings) and using a fixed number of $50$ iterations.
+In the case of the PSO algorithm, we found that the best performance is achieved by setting the number of particles in the swarm to $2\%$ times the total number of function evaluations (ML trainings) and using a fixed number of $50$ iterations.

 We found that the BO algorithm may add a significant computational overhead to the task of finding the optimal hyperparameter values, while for the PSO algorithm the overhead is insignificant.